 Marie-Elisabeth’s parents agreed to the match and the engagement was celebrated with much ado at the church of Richardménil.
 While la belle Isabelle waited for the announcement of a date for the marriage, the Duc made merry with others.
 Apparently he had three mistresses during that time.
 A year passed with no date being announced and Béatrice de Cusance, who was in first grief-struck the Duc did not want to marry her proper, after she had given him four children, went into attack-mode.
 They had lived separate lives for a while, but a marriage would legitimise the children.
 She persuaded him to break the engagement with Marie-Elisabeth and marry her proper instead.
 The Duc married her for the second time, and this time properly, only to be widowed two weeks later as Béatrice de Cusance died suddenly.

 Being a ladies-man, it did not take long until the Duc had the desire to marry once more.
 This time the chosen bride was the thirteen year old Marie-Louise d’Apremont.
 Now it was Marie-Elisabeth who went into attack mode.
 All of it, the broken engagement and marriage to Beatrice, wounded her to the very bones… and now that.
 The Duc promised to marry her and he ought to keep that promise.
 She hadn’t done anything to provoke the broken engagement and he was free to marry again.
 Marie-Elisabeth teamed up with the clergy of Lorraine in order to get the Duc to keep his promise of marriage.
 He didn’t want to hear anything of it and, instead of keeping his promise, he threatened to accuse her of forgery and lèse-majesté.
-He married Marie-Louise d’Apremont the following year, 1664.
+He married Marie-Louise d’Apremont the following year, in 1664.

 Completely disenchanted, Isabelle followed the advice of her mother and let the case drop.
 She left her native Lorraine to seek shelter at the court of Louis XIV.
 Travelling there together with her parents, she was introduced to king and court on the afternoon of May 6, one day before Louis XIV amazed his court with les plaisirs de l’Île enchantée.